 - 1. Analyze the characteristics of different diodes and its applications. - 2.
-Distinguish the characteristics of BJT, FET and UJT. - 3.
-Design and analyze the biasing circuitry of BJT and FET. - 4.
-Analyze simple amplifier circuits using BJT and FET.
+Design various rectifier circuits with and without filters. - 3.
+Distinguish the characteristics of BJT, FET and UJT. - 4.
+Design and analysis of various biasing circuits. - 5.
+Analyze various FET amplifier ciruits

-(A30182)FLUID MECHANICS & HYDRAULIC MACHINERYB.Tech (EEE) III-Semester
+(A30182)FLUID MECHANICS & HYDRAULIC MACHINERY B.Tech(EEE) III-Semester